top of page

 Marine YZQUIERDO.jpg

-Marine Yzquierdo is a lawyer in environmental law and administrator of the association "Notre Affaire à Tous", which works for climate justice and the rights of living beings.
+Marine Yzquierdo is a lawyer in environmental law and administrator of the association "Notre Affaire à Tous" ("Our common business'), which works for climate justice and the rights of living beings.
 She assists collectives and local elected officials who wish to deploy the rights of nature on their territory (Tavignanu, Têt, Garonne rivers, Parliament of the forest, etc.) and has edited the work "Les droits de la Nature - Toward a new paradigm for the protection of life”.

 Ernst Zurcher.jpg